 So, one important point here is:

-Trained Charging – the breaks is the basis on which we can build strength and progress. if you want to get stronger, the rules are few but simple.
+Trained Charging – the breaks are the basis on which we can build strength and progress. if you want to get stronger, the rules are few but simple.
 Teach yourself to create strong waves of charging to the same extent as you create waves of training.

 The course of a thorough recovery phase (Charging) and subsequent supercompensation takes time.
 How long it takes before the body has completed its recovery, and before the body is in the supercompensation phase depends on several things.

-To build-up a good shape is a kind of system with “rest plateaus” and stair steps.
+To build-up, a good shape is a kind of system with “rest plateaus” and stair steps.
 For each step you take upward, it is necessary with a plateau where you can rest before you take the next step upward.

 The relationship between training and rest, between the “rest plateau” and “stair step” is different for each of us because we do not have the same running experience and starting point.
 Therefore, it is not possible to be general in how often and how hard you have to train but it’s about 1 – 3 days recovery.